 In the fall of 1985, with the help of the Rev. Carl Geores of the Leeds Community Presbyterian Church and the blessing of the Presbytery of Northern New England, she discovered like-minded people in Bob and Marcia Foulger who had just moved to Bath.
 Together they worked from a list of new residents, inviting them by phone and letter to form a church.
 A committee of seven to ten people met throughout that summer to plan, pray, and accept assignments for making the dream a reality.

+By the beginning of 1986, the group decided to meet every Sunday and named Hal Lockhart as the first Treasurer.
+A steering Committee, led by Sarah, was faced with the news that the Inn could no longer commit to any long-term arrangements.
 Providentially, Ray Harrison, a frequent worshipper, offered his association with leaders of the Topsham Grange on Pleasant Street as a link to a new worship space.
 A nucleus of thirty to forty regularly met for worship and church school, and this pattern continued until the congregation was chartered by the Presbytery in October of 1987.

 The desire for a church home led to the purchase of property across Main Street from the Grange in early 1994, including the conversion of the “farmhouse” near the Street into offices as well as the building of a Sanctuary, Kitchen, Fellowship Hall and the West Room — with the new building dedicated on October 23, 1994.
 In addition to its worship and educational life, Mid-Coast Presbyterian took a leading role in the Tedford Shelter, Mid-Coast Hunger Program, and Merrymeeting Aids Support Services.

-Transitions in the Foulger family took them to Washington D.C., and the Congregation arranged for an Interim prior to callingPastor Bruce Langford who was called to the ministry here in September of 1998.
+Transitions in the Foulger family took them to Washington D.C., and the Congregation arranged for an Interim prior to calling Pastor Bruce Langford in September of 1998.
 Over time the Congregation expanded ministry to all the generations – with new initiatives in children’s and youth ministry, monthly Potlucks, outreach through Bean Suppers.
 A new Education/Administrative Wing was completed in the spring of 2004.
 New mission activity included the Bright Start Day Care and Latch Key, a partnership with three congregations of the Amatola Presbytery in South Africa, building with Habitat for Humanity, and major support for the Sudanese Presbyterian Fellowship of Portland.
 Pastor Bruce retired from Mid-Coast Presbyterian September 2006.